NoOneObserves/odin/project-recipes-2.0/README.md

 ## Thoughts and Process
 First of all, I used canva to decide the new style for the website: [here](https://www.canva.com/design/DAFjEt84PcE/Lw3ikeNxhpf11MKOFH06iw/view?utm_content=DAFjEt84PcE&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink) the project view.
 Consequently, I modified the homepage (the html file) to make it more visually interactive.

 The part where I list the recipes, was the hardest part to program especially with the margins.
-In fact, I couldn't align the subparagraphs.
+But thanks to the box model, I was able to fix it quickly!

 After this, the styling for the recipes was a breeze to make.
-The only problem was figuring out when to use ```class``` and ```id``` but I make it somehow.
+The only problem was figuring out when to use ```class``` and ```id``` but I make it somehow since it's a small project.

 To write the README sections, I follow the [GitHub Docs](https://docs.github.com/en/get-started) and I also learn how to link a live code using this site: https://htmlpreview.github.io/ .